BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/the_shire.md

 **WARGEAR**

-- Hand-and-a-half club.
+- Hand-and-a-half [Club].

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]

 **SPECIAL RULES**

-- Resistant to Magic
+- [Resistant to Magic]
-- Throw Stones (range 8", Strength 1).
+- [Throw Stones] (range 8", Strength 1).

 - **Head Shirriff** `PASSIVE`

-Holfoot Bracegirdle, Robin Smallburrow and Hobbit Shirriffs within 3" of him do not suffer the penalty for using their clubs as two-handed weapons.
+Holfoot Bracegirdle, Robin Smallburrow and Hobbit Shirriffs within 3" of him do not suffer the penalty for using their clubs as [two-handed][Two-Handed] weapons.

 </div>